petlyh/MK8SE/README.md

 </p>
 </div>

+MK8SE is available both for Windows and Linux and as a [web app](https://petlyh.github.io/MK8SE/).

 ## License

 MK8SE is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3as published by the Free Software Foundation.